omniosorg/omniosorg.github.io/_docs/info/bhyve_kvm_brand.md

-Most attributes have reasonable default value as described in the next section so here's a complete example bhyve zone configuration for installing FreeBSD from an _iso_ file.
+Most attributes have reasonable default value as described in the next section so here's a complete example bhyve zone configuration for installing Debian from an _iso_ file.
 Since nothing is explicitly specified, this machine will default to a single virtual CPU and 1GiB of RAM.
 The machine's serial console is accessible via `zlogin`.
 It is also possible to configure VNC for all KVM machines and bhyve VMs that use UEFI boot.